-Rompin is the second largest district in Pahang after Jerantut district and is located in the southern part of the state.
-It is a district bordering the southernmost state, Johor.
+Rompin is the second largest district in Pahang located in the southern part of the state, bordering the state of Johor.

 In the late 19th and early 20th centuries, Kuala Rompin was a traditional fishing village between Merchong in the north and Pontian in the south.
 According to the story, Rompin got his name from an unusual ru tree, which is a slender ru tree unlike other ru trees.
 Initially, it was called 'Ru Ramping' (Slender Ru tree) and later became Rumping or Rumpin (Rompin) as it is now.